Deploying Docker container#

 This modality is recommended when only the WebUI or the API server is used (for example as the backend for the OpenQuake QGIS plugin).

-Then you can connect to http://localhost:8800 to be able to access the WebUI or the API server.
+After the logs show that the DB server started (and, if authentication is enabled, after the necessary migrations have been applied), then you can connect to http://127.0.0.1:8800 to be able to access the WebUI or the API server.

 You can stop and start again your container with the following commands: